-Employee Records: End of year review & preparing for next year
+Employee records: End of year review & preparing for next year

-If you aren’t part of HR or are new to the department, you may not know which employment records you need to keep on file.
+If you aren’t part of HR or are new to the department, you may need to know which employment records you must keep on file.
 After all, the US Department of Labor has some stringent requirements for employee files, including some federal laws.
-The Americans with Disabilities Act (ADA), Fair Labor Standards Act (FLSA), and Family Medical Leave Act (FMLA) have also had significant impacts on employee recordkeeping and personnel files — further complicating the issue.

-Whether you use cloud-based software or old-school metal filing cabinets, having an employee recordkeeping system in place at your company is a must.
-Not only that, but with the end of the year just around the corner, companies need to know which documents they need to keep and which they can discard without incurring any legal penalties.
+Also, with the end of the year just around the corner, companies need to know which documents they need to keep and which they can discard without incurring any legal penalties.

 What is employee recordkeeping and why does it matter?